Lifailon/ico-dll/README.md

 ## ico-dll

-A small selection of icons.
+A small selection of icons for use in GUI forms.

 🚀 Source icons: **[icon-icons](https://icon-icons.com)**